serenorg/serendb/docs/synthetic-size.md

 same set of updates.

-The synthetic size does *not* depend on the actual physical size consumed in the storage, or implementation details of the Neon storage like garbage collection, compaction and compression.
+The synthetic size does *not* depend on the actual physical size consumed in the storage, or implementation details of the SerenDB storage like garbage collection, compaction and compression.
 There is a strong *correlation* between the physical size and the synthetic size, but the synthetic size is designed to be independent of the